2nd Position Bidding for Council House | What It Means and How It Works?

 Bidding Position What It Means Chances of Offer

-1st Top of the list, first to be contacted Very High
+1st Position Top of the list, first to be contacted Very high

-2nd Next in line if 1st declines or is ineligible Moderate to High
+2nd Position Next in line if 1st declines or is ineligible Moderate to high

-3rd+ Lower likelihood unless many ahead decline Low
+3rd+Position Lower chance unless others ahead decline Low

 Monitoring Your Bidding Results Online